 We’ve all been there.
 A creamy new sauce pops up on Pinterest or a friend shares a recipe for the world’s fluffiest buttermilk pancakes.

 The best way to avoid leftovers is to buy the right amount of an ingredient in the first place.
-Paying attention to what your recipe calls for and doing a little research before you head to the store can make all the difference.
+Pay attention to what the recipe calls for and do a little research before you head to the store — it can make all the difference.

-Pint: There are 2 cups in a pint, making this the perfect for most creamy sauce recipes.
-Pay attention to your ingredients list.
-Unless you’re doubling, or making a recipe that is largely cream based, the pint will likely be enough for you.
+There are 2 cups in a pint, making this the perfect for most creamy sauce recipes.
+Pay attention to the ingredients list.
+Unless you’re doubling, or making a recipe that is largely cream-based, the pint will likely be enough for you.

 Now that you’re buying the right amount of your ingredient, here are ideas to use those extras.

-Browned Rolls & Crusts: If you’re making bread, putting together the perfect pie, or even popping some frozen dinner rolls in the oven for a semi-homemade dinner treat, use leftover cream to take your results to the next delicious level.
+If you’re making bread, putting together the perfect pie, or even popping some frozen dinner rolls in the oven, use leftover cream to take your results to the next delicious level.
 Using a silicone pastry brush, brush 1-2 tablespoons of cream over the top of your pie crust, bread or rolls and bake as you normally would.
 The fat in the cream browns during the cooking process, giving you a bakery-quality finish for your favorite breads and pastries.

-Smoothies and Yogurt Pops: If you find yourself with extra yogurt to use or are trying to beat the “best if used by” clock, whip up a batch of smoothies or yogurt pops.
-You can follow a recipe like this one, or experiment with different fruits and yogurt flavors.
+If you find yourself with extra yogurt to use or are trying to beat the “best if used by” clock, whip up a batch of smoothies or yogurt pops.
+You can find our homemade Blueberry Lavender Lemon Yogurt Popsicles recipe or experiment with different fruit and yogurt flavors.
 Store these kid-friendly, nutritious pops (in their molds) in an air-tight container for a week or up to a month for best flavor results.